ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 -   Challenges may be voted on by any Kosu token holder using a commit-reveal vote scheme during a specified voting period.

--   Vote weight is limited by the system balance of a user within the Kosu contract system.
+-   Vote weight is determined by the system balance of a user within the Kosu contract system.

 -   After the completion of a vote period, the ruling is determined based on the binary outcome (yes or no) that received a majority of the participating vote weight.